 Do not forget that your cat is capable of hurting your guinea pig without intending to do it.
-You can do whatever you think it will be a safer solution but I can guarantee that the most reliable and the best thing to do is to put a lid on the guinea pig cage.
+You can do whatever you think will be a safer solution but it is recommended that the most reliable and the best thing to do is to put a lid on the guinea pig cage.

-- Keep their toys in completely different areas.
+Keep their toys in completely different areas.
 Try not to mess up with their possessions.
-Smell is very important for both of these two pets, and their toys’ scent needs to be a familiar one.
+The smell is very important for cats and guinea pigs and their toys’ scent needs to be a familiar one.

-To sum everything up for you, it is not impossible to have a cat and a guinea pig at the same time.
+It is not impossible to have a cat and a guinea pig at the same time.
 There are some things you certainly need to know.
 The most important of them is that cats are predators and guinea pigs are prey animals.
-I cannot stress enough about how bad things can get if you let them alone in the room or if you leave the guinea pig unprotected.

-On the other hand, a friendship between these two pets is not impossible, but it is hard to achieve in the most situations.
-You need a lot of patience and to be honest, it depends on your pets’ “personalities” if I may say.
+On the other hand, a friendship between cats and guinea pigs is not impossible but it is hard to achieve in most situations.
+You need a lot of patience and to be honest, it depends on your pets’ personalities.
+Best of luck!